 Competition is best.

-I am not going to argue that. competition does spring innovation.
-However, I do not see how that could mean opposition to Medicare for all, opposition for the ACA, or support for the pre-ACA system.
-To begin with, insurance is not the performance of medical services.
+I am not going to argue that.
+Competition does spring innovation.
+However, I do not see how that could mean opposition to Medicare for all, opposition to the ACA, or support for the pre-ACA system.
+Insurance is not the performance of medical services.
 It is not the wellness system or healthcare system that makes you well.

 It is merely the way that such services are funded.

 So, if I use Medicare, or an ACA insurance plan to go to a doctor or other provider, then I do have a choice of doctors.
 It does breed competition.
 The fairest way to make it, the way to open up the doors to competition is to put all healthcare providers on a single network and let the patient decide which doctor to see.